danielVebman/MinimalistStatusBar/README.md

 # MinimalistStatusBar
 An extremely minimalist yet beautiful status bar.

 MinimalistStatusBar provides a very easy to use, prepackaged framework.
 MinimalistStatusBar shows three data: the time, the type of internet connection, and the battery level.
-These cycle by fading in and out of each other every 10 seconds.
+These cycle, fading in and out every 10 seconds.

-The status bar is highly customizable while also ready and beautiful out of the box.
+The status bar is ready out of the box yet versatile.
 Usage is very simple:

-Show the status bar:
+## Showing the status bar

+It is recommended that you show the status bar in your App Delegate:

+    func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey: Any]?) -> Bool {
+        // Override point for customization after application launch.
         MinimalistStatusBar.shared.isHidden = false

-Customize it:
+        return true
+    }

+Make sure to hide the system status bar:

+    override var prefersStatusBarHidden: Bool {
+        return true
+    }

+## Customizing the status bar

+Customization is easy yet unlimited:

     MinimalistStatusBar.shared.statusBar.tintColor = UIColor.blue
+    // Access to the view allows extremely high customization.
     MinimalistStatusBar.shared.statusBar.view.backgroundColor = UIColor.white

-    // Access to the view allows extremely high customization.
-    MinimalistStatusBar.shared.statusBar.view
+## Required files

 This requires the FontAwesome font.
 It can be found at <a href="https://www.fontawesome.io">fontawesome.io</a>.
 To add the font to your Xcode project